-The law concerning keeping goats as pets
+The law concerning keeping pet goats

 There are strict laws covering the keeping, identification and transport of farm animal species, including those kept as pets.